How to Train Your Dragon (novel series): How to Betray a Dragon's Hero (2013)

 Ug the Uglithug tries to trick the Druid Guardian into crowning him king, but the Dragon Guardians of Tomorrow kill him by "Airy Oblivion".
 Hiccup and his friends hear a human calling for help, then abruptly stopping.
 They find Snotlout, with Wolf-fangs in the river and thousands of Dragon Rebellion dragons sleeping on the riverbank.
 Hiccup persuades the rest of the group to save him, accidentally waking up Snotlout's Hogfly and the nearby Rebellion dragons.
 They all flee to their secret hideout, hiding as Furious and the dragons search for them.

 Alvin's Spydragons kidnap Camicazi, so Snotlout brings them on a rescue mission to save her.
 After following Snotlout up through a trapdoor, Hiccup discovers that he has betrayed him.
 After escaping from the witch and Alvin, Camicazi tricks the camp into thinking they are under attack by a large army.
-Snotlout, who the whole room of Alvinsmen and Dragonmarker prisoners of war had turned turned their backs' on him, repents and frees the prisoners.
+Snotlout, who the whole room of Alvinsmen and Dragonmarker prisoners of war had turned their backs on, repents and frees the prisoners.
 Hiccup and Snotlout manage to escape into the open ocean with the boat with the ten lost things, but are being chased by Alvin and the witch on dragonback.
-Snotlout puts on Hiccups clothes and helmet and rides on Hiccup's dragon to face them, but is shot down and killed.
+Snotlout puts on Hiccup's clothes and helmet and rides on Hiccup's dragon to face them, but is shot down and killed.
 Hiccup's lament forgives him for his bullying and praises his later work as a strong young Viking and then Hiccup's boat sinks and he is swept into a storm.
+The book ends with Hiccup lying unconscious on a beach and Wodensfang crying to himself that he is a traitor.